How Much Does Private Internet Access Cost?

 - The Home Depot

 - Walmart (A $50 card will get you 366 days of service).

 We don’t have all the exact translation rates, but for a total list of all the gift cards accepted, head over to PayGarden.2

 Tip: For total anonymity, buy a gift card with cash and then use it to purchase PIA.

-- More than 3,000 servers: PIA is one of the larger VPN companies that we’ve reviewed, meaning it has servers in many countries around the world.
+- 78 server locations and counting: PIA is one of the larger VPN companies that we’ve reviewed, meaning it has a high number of servers in many countries around the world.

-- Kill switch: Nothing works 100 percent of the time, which is why we were glad that when PIA disconnected accidentally, our web browsers were shut down as well, hiding our traffic from our Internet Service Provider (ISP).
+- Kill switch: Nothing works 100 percent of the time, which is why we were glad that when PIA disconnected accidentally, our web browsers shut down as well, hiding our traffic from our internet service provider (ISP).

 - Solid encryption: AES-256 and OpenVPN?
 Don’t mind if we do!
 We loved that PIA is top-notch in terms of encrypting our data, using the current standards across the digital security industry.